doggodgcodes/dogebork-js/README.md

   - ```javascript
       Doge.rng(1, 10)
       ```
   - .
 This applies to every function, and may break any older code using Dogebork.
 No one probably used the older versions though.
+Using Doge or Dogebork when calling a function is interchangeable.
 - New
   - doggify
     - A pretty useless function unless you want a dog background on your webpage!